Mkrtschjan/Restaurant/README.md

 # Restaurant
-Restaurant GUI
 For the GUI, run Restaurant GUI
-For the console, run Test Main
+For the console, run TestMain